macros4outlook/quotefixmacro/docs/setup.md

    If you don't want to get a security warning when you use the macros, go to "Tools > Macro > Security" and disable the security check.
 A better solution is to sign the macro.
 See "Signing a Macro" below.
 4. File > Import File ... > Select `QuoteFixNames.bas` > Open

-## Advanced features

-In case you want to try out the current "random signature generation", import `RandomSignature.bas`.

-The `QuoteFixWithPar.bas` is not ready for testing yet.

-You can easily import all files at once by dragging them from the Explorer into the VBA editor and dropping them onto the project tree.
+Note: You can easily import all files at once by dragging them from the Explorer into the VBA editor and dropping them onto the project tree.

 ## Assign macros to buttons